Onigam/mern-stack/README.md

 Only connected users will be able to create post, and only the author of the post will be able to delete it

-### 2 - User onboarding guide
+### 2 - Picture upload

-Here when the user has finished to create his account we want the application to provide an interactive guide to explain him how works the blog.
+Here we want the user to be able to upload and manage pictures on his post.

-Free to you to implement the concept you want.
+Free to you to use the service you want to do that and to store your assets (like Cloudinary for example).

-Note that the guide has to be accessible again if the user wants.
+The purpose is to enhance post with media.

+You can design the layout you want on cards and on each post page.

+Also if you want to add one or more features or change the layout, styling and theming about the blog you can.

 Good luck :)